isabella232/document-services.en/help/usecases/nda.md

 ## Creating the Microsoft Word template

 Create the NDA template in a Microsoft Word document.
 Adobe PDF Services API expects the Microsoft Word document to contain tags where the service can inject values from JSON documents.
 Although the template is the same for all requests to Adobe, the dynamic data in JSON changes.
-This helps create PDF documents for every vendor in this case, using a single Microsoft Word template and speeding up the process by automating NDA document generation.
+These tags help create PDF documents for every vendor in this case, using a single Microsoft Word template and speeding up the process by automating NDA document generation.

 You can install the [free](https://opensource.adobe.com/pdftools-sdk-docs/docgen/latest/wordaddin.html#add-in-demo) [Document Generation Tagger add-in](https://opensource.adobe.com/pdftools-sdk-docs/docgen/latest/wordaddin.html#add-in-demo) to Microsoft Word.
 If you are a part of an organization, you can request your Microsoft Office administrator to install the free add-in for everyone.

 Once you have the add-in installed, you can find it in the Home tab under the Adobe category.
-Click **Document Generation** to open the tab:
+To open the tab, select **Document Generation** :

 ![Screenshot of the Document Generation add-in in Word](assets/nda_1.png)

 Inside the tab, you can upload the sample JSON document.
-This document can be a sample because you’ll only use it to create a Microsoft Word template.
+This document can be a sample because you only use it to create a Microsoft Word template.

 ![Screenshot of sample data in Document Generation add-in](assets/nda_2.png)

-Click **Generate Tags** to view items you can use inside your template.
+Select **Generate Tags** to view items you can use inside your template.
 Here are the properties extracted from the JSON structure, ready for use in the template:

 ![Screenshot of text tags in Document Generation add-in](assets/nda_3.png)